joeodx/AZURE_cloud/UserData_Image/README.md

 * Then click review and create

-To check your database is running you will have to SSH into your vm using gitbash and check its status
+To check your database is running you will have to SSH into your vm using gitbash and check its status by using the ```systemctl``` command.

 REMEMBER it will take the same time to deploy so wait 3-5 minutes like if you did it manually.